 2. Parts Availability

-As with any dirt bike, you are going to want to tune and adjust the dirt bike to your weight, height, reach, and riding style.
-For this reason, check if the eBike is compatible with aftermarket parts and how well.
+As with any dirt bike, you are going to want to tune and adjust the dirt bike.
+This means modifying it to your weight, height, reach, and riding style.
+For this reason, check if it is compatible with aftermarket parts and how well.

-If you have to buy all parts from the manufacturer, chances are you will have to stick with stock parts and may be subject to long wait times and poor selection.
+In particular, if you buy all parts from the manufacturer, chances are you will have to stick with stock parts.
+You may also be subject to long wait times and poor selection.

 3. Purpose and Where To Ride

 When you are in the market, think about where you plan to ride.
-This helps to define the required range and riding styles that you regularly visit.
+After all, this helps in defining the required range and riding styles for locations that you regularly visit.
 If you plan to ride shorter, nearby trails, the lighter models with less range can be ideal.

 4. Available Modifications and Tuning

-The factory battery and controller units are usually closed, canned systems, where there is only limited tuning available.
-Some models have an extensive third party parts and tuning community behind them, which makes tuning and modding very easy.
-Adjusting simple things, such as throttle response or free play can be impossible in some models and very easy in some.
+In general, the factory battery and controller units are usually closed, canned systems, where there is only limited tuning available.
+At this time, some models have an extensive third party parts and tuning community behind them.
+This makes tuning and modding very easy.
+Adjusting simple things, such as throttle response or free play can be impossible for some models and easy in others.
 Choose wisely based on what your plans are.

 5. Battery Options

-Many of the models out there offer few battery capacities to choose from.
-Additionally, if you plan to ride longer trails and hitting the trails multiple times per day, plan on buying the extended range models and recharging in between.
+Firstly, many of the models out there offer few battery capacities to choose from.
+Additionally, if you plan to ride longer trails, buy the extended range models.

-Some models are equipped with easy battery changing capabilities, which can be a very easy solution to extend your total range and ride time.
+Secondly, some models are equipped with easy battery changing capabilities.
+This can be a very easy solution to extend your total range and ride time.

 Also, check how quickly you can charge the battery to 80% and what type of charger is used.
-This will give you a good idea how long you need to wait between rides, if you choose to go out again.
+This will give you a good idea how long you need to wait between rides.

-Finally, lets look at currently available electric dirt bike models for adults, teenagers and kids.
+Finally, lets look at currently available electric dirt bikes for adults, teenagers and kids.

-It depends.
-If you want to stick with the full size frame and familiar feeling, go with the KTM Freeride E-XC.
-This is as close to a gas dirt bike out there right now and it absolutely can take you where you want to go without any issues.
+At this time, if you want to stick with the familiar full size frame, go with the KTM Freeride E-XC.
+Undoubtedly, this is as close to a gas dirt bike out there right now.
+And it absolutely can take you where you want to go without any issues.

-For nearby trail riding and more lightweight fun, I would choose either the Cake Kalk or the Light Bee SUR-RON X for all your cross training needs.
-They both have succeeded in the form factor and chassis design very well and they feel mostly like riding full size dirt bikes.
+For nearby trail riding, I would choose either the Cake Kalk or the Light Bee SUR-RON X. They both have excellent form factor and chassis design and they feel mostly like riding a full size dirt bike.

-These manufacturers in my mind are ahead of the others right now in this category and they seem to have the popularity and parts availability and likely to survive the next wave.
+Generally speaking, these manufacturers are ahead of the others right now.
+They seem to have the popularity and parts availability and likely to survive the next wave.